-On September 12, 2018, Nickel Plate Arts hosts its sixth annual anniversary party with the third edition of the Nickel Plate Arts Awards to celebrate our region’s burgeoning arts scene and recognize some of our most valuable artists and arts advocates.
+On September 18, 2019, Nickel Plate Arts hosts its seventh annual anniversary party with the fourth edition of the Nickel Plate Arts Awards to celebrate our region’s burgeoning arts scene and recognize some of our most valuable artists and arts advocates.
 Join us at The Milltop Banquet and Conference Center to enjoy dinner and drinks, live music, hands-on arts experiences and a live auction during our premiere fundraiser of the year.
 REGISTER HERE

 Artist of the Year: This award goes to an artist, musician or performer living and working within the Nickel Plate Arts Region who has shown an outstanding ability to promote not only their own work, but also the artistic merits of the community at large.
 This award goes to someone who exemplifies the notion that a rising tide lifts all boats.
 This person has not only perfected their artistic technique, but also shows outstanding business acumen and customer service skills.

 Arts Patron of the Year: This award goes to person or company that has invested a substantial amount in our arts community, either through the purchase of work by local artists, contributing money to support local arts organizations and/or investing in public art within our region.
 This person exemplifies the concept that art makes our entire community stronger and is good for business.
 This person is an established figure in our arts community, as well as our business community, and those of us seeking to improve our artistic culture look to him or her for leadership and support.